 For solid objects the ratings range from protection against objects greater than 1.9 inches to complete protection from dust for two to eight hours.

 Fit and adjustment

 The headlamp fit is also a major consideration.
-You want something with a band that’s easily adjustable.
+You want something with a head strap that’s easily adjustable.
 You may need to wear it alone or over a hat, and who knows how your hairstyle might change.
-You want a band that can accommodate different situations.
+You want a head strap that can accommodate different situations.

 When it comes to straps, you have multiple options.
 Some are made of rubber.
 This can give you a more custom fit and better protection from moisture, but it may be more uncomfortable for long periods of time.

 You can also find fabric bands.
 Some of these are moisture absorbing and provide more comfort for prolonged wear.
 Many headlamps will have several straps, so you can choose what best suits you in any particular situation.